everslick/PewPewCH32/README.md

 2. Run `./build.sh` - repository is cloned and built automatically
 3. Firmware is embedded and selectable via BOOTSEL button

-**Note:** External firmware repositories are cloned but not tracked as git submodules.
+**Note:** External firmware repositories are cloned directly.
 They are listed in `.gitignore` to keep the main repository clean.

 ## Flashing and Usage